Skip to main content

 Lumbini – Tansen

-Leaving the lowland plains of Lumbini toward the mid-hills of western Nepal.
-As you ascend through winding roads, the landscape transforms from fertile farmlands to lush green terraces and forested slopes, offering glimpses of traditional villages and everyday rural life along the way.
+Leave the lowland plains of Lumbini toward the mid-hills of western Nepal.
+As you ascend through winding roads, the landscape transforms from fertile farmlands to lush green terraces and forested slopes.

-Arrive in Tansen, a charming hill town steeped in history and cultural heritage.
-Once a prominent seat of the Magar kingdom of Palpa, Tansen flourished as a Newari trading hub, and its legacy still echoes through its intricately carved wooden windows, cobbled alleyways, and brick-built houses that exude timeless craftsmanship.
+Arrive in Tansen, a charming hill town.
+Once a prominent seat of the Magar kingdom of Palpa, Tansen flourished as a Newari trading hub, and its legacy still looms around its intricately carved wooden windows, cobbled alleyways, and brick-built houses that exude timeless craftsmanship.

 Visit Srinagar Hill, the town’s highest point, renowned for its sweeping vistas of the Himalayan range, from Dhaulagiri in the west to Annapurna and Machapuchare in the east.
 The viewpoint also offers a stunning panorama of the surrounding valleys and the bustling town below.